Blessed by a Broken Heart: History

 In mid-2010, the band again took part in Scream the Prayer, this time with Maylene and the Sons of Disaster, For Today, A Plea for Purging, The Color Morale, and several others.
 However, they had to cut the tour short due to bus problems and the death of Hoare's grandmother.
 They played their last show of the tour at Christian rock festival HeavenFest.
 Keyboardist Ben "Rex Krueger" Schauland left the band.
 Sam Ryder, then a member of the Morning After, played rhythm guitar on the band's European tour while Casey Jones stayed home to be present for the birth of his first child.

 On June 24, 2011, Tooth & Nail Records released a video officially welcoming Blessed by a Broken Heart to the label's roster, in which the band announced that they were recording a new album.
 On September 30, the band announced that a song called "Deathwish" would be released on October 17, 2011 for the cost of a tweet, and would be the first single from the new album, Feel the Power, which was at the time planned for release on January 24, 2012.
 A second single, "Forever", was released on December 6, 2011, with an accompanying video premiering on January 17, 2012.

 In July 2012, Gambino, announced his departure and rhythm guitarist Sam Ryder was announced as new vocalist.
 Ryder appeared on a third single, "Out of Control", released July 24, 2012.

 On September 7, 2013, guitarist Sean Maier announced that the band was breaking up due to repeated legal struggles with record companies and lack of support from booking agencies.
 The post also stated that singer Sam Ryder would continue working as the frontman for Close Your Eyes and Maier would continue to work on his new project Shred Starz.
 Ryder has recently left the band Close Your Eyes.

 The band reunited for a farewell show on October 31, 2014.

 The first teaser of the reunion appeared on the band's Instagram on October 6, 2022, and a performance at Furnace Fest 2023 was announced on December 23.

 The new lineup includes Tony Gambino, Tyler Hoare, "Shred" Sean, Ian "Slater" and new member Don Vedda.

-The single "SHOTS FIRED" will be released on March 3, 2023.
+The single "SHOTS FIRED" was released on March 3, 2023.